Massless chiral fields in six dimensions: Six dimensions

 has a kernel (as a consequence of $H_{AA} \wedge e_{A,B}=0$), which ensures that the free action \eqref{eq:action_hs} is gauge invariant.
 As a consequence, the sum of the free actions for spin $s\geq1$ singletons can be deformed to

 is a $\C[\bar y]$-valued $0$-form which admits an expansion in powers of $\Psi$ and starts with a linear term (so as to recover the free theory).
-On top of any polynomial in $\Psi$, one can construct examples using the operator
+Note that the presymplectic potential $\Theta(\Psi)$ for four-dimensional higher spin gravity was constructed up to second order in the zero-form in \cite[Sec.
+6]{Sharapov:2021drr}, building on the result of \cite{Sharapov:2016qne} for the free theory.